jjeangal/truflle_wsl_test/README.md

         * Retrieved non existing voter is not registered
         * Retrieved non existing voter has not voted
         * Retrieved voter voted for the first proposal proposal
+        * Only voter can retrieve voter
 - Set & Get Proposals
     - Set Proposals
         * Add a proposal succesfully
         * Only a voter can add a proposal
         * Cannot add proposals yet
         * Cannot add an empty proposal
+        * Adding proposal throws event
     - Get Proposals
         * Proposal does not exist
         * Only voter can retrieve proposal